Why Does Cognitive Behavioral Therapy Work?

 The history of mindfulness goes back thousands of years to Buddhism and Hinduism, a long time before it was popularized as a non-religious Western practice.
 Before there was MindfulnessTM there was the common realization that staying in the present and accepting what is can quiet our troubled minds.

-If many of the basic of tenets of modern CBT have been around for hundreds or thousands of years, what does CBT add?
+If many of the basic tenets of modern CBT have been around for hundreds or thousands of years, what does CBT add?

 For one thing, CBT programs tend to be very structured and systematic, which makes it more likely that a person gets an adequate “dose” of thinking and acting in healthful ways.
 It’s no different from being on an exercise program that turns knowledge about the benefits of physical activity into action.

-For example, CBT for depression asks a person to write down the thoughts he has when something upsetting happens, and then to work with the therapist to test how helpful and accurate the thoughts are.
+For example, CBT for depression asks a person to write down the thoughts he has when something upsetting happens, and then to work with the therapist to test how helpful and accurate those thoughts are.
 Repeated and focused practice is an integral part of CBT.

 Another big advance of CBT is its contribution to a clinical science.
 Once we’ve created treatment packages, we can test those packages in rigorous studies to find out how long treatment may take for a given condition, and how likely a person is to benefit from it.